oneapi-src/distributed-ranges-tutorial/README.md

 ### Namespaces

 General namespace used in the library is `dr::`
-For program using a single node with shared memory available for multiple CPUs and one or more GPUs, data structures and algoritms from `dr::shp::` namespace are provided.
+For program using a single node with shared memory available for multiple CPUs and one or more GPUs, data structures and algorithms from `dr::shp::` namespace are provided.
 For distributed memory model, use the `dr::mhp::` namespace.

 ### Data structures

 Content of distributes-ranges' data structures is distributed over available nodes.
 For example, segments of `dr::mhp::distributed_vector` are located in memory of different nodes (mpi processes).
-Still, global view of the `distributed_vector` is uniform, with contigous indices.
+Still, global view of the `distributed_vector` is uniform, with contiguous indices.
 <!-- TODO: some pictures here -->

 #### Halo concept